gvwilson/rsdx/src/mutate/index.md

    caption="Reading as a function of location and base (all)"
 %]

+---

+## Snails With Mutations

 [% figure
    slug="mutate_slimmed_scatter"
    img="slimmed_data_scatter.svg"
-   alt="scatterplot of all readings at all locations" caption="Reading as a function of location and base (all)"
+   alt="scatterplot of readings for snails with mutations" caption="Reading as a function of location and base (mutants)"
 %]

--   Plot reading versus mutation location in ranked order for interesting locations
+---

+## Rank Order

 [% figure
    slug="mutate_slimmed_sorted"